MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 }
 ```

-### Defaulted comparison operator for classes with a reference member

-In compliance with *class.compare.default/2* the compiler will no longer define a defaulted comparison operator if the class contains a reference member.
+The compiler will no longer define a defaulted comparison operator if the class contains a reference member.
 The following code now produces *error C2120: 'void' illegal with all types*:

 ```cpp
 #include <compare>